billkenney/update_max3_plus3/readme.md

-this guide will allow you to update qidi max3 or plus3 to debian bookworm with the edge kernel, and the latest klipper, moonraker, and fluidd (or mainsail) without losing functionality of the screen. just follow steps 1-10 (and optionally 11-12). if you're unable to add wifi connections on the screen, you can run `sudo nmtui` to use the network-manager service to create or manage network connections. the default user is 'mks' and password (for ssh and sudo) is 'makerbase'
+this guide will allow you to update qidi max3 / plus3 /smart3 to debian bookworm with the edge kernel, and the latest klipper, moonraker, and fluidd (or mainsail) without losing functionality of the screen. just follow steps 1-10 (and optionally 11-12). if you're unable to add wifi connections on the screen, you can run `sudo nmtui` to use the network-manager service to create or manage network connections. the default user is 'mks' and password (for ssh and sudo) is 'makerbase'

-if you want to try the much more complicated manual install method, you can follow the manual steps: https://github.com/billkenney/update_max3_plus3/blob/main/manual.md
+if you want to try the much more complicated manual install method, you can follow the manual steps (i have not created a manual guide for the smart3): https://github.com/billkenney/update_max3_plus3/blob/main/manual.md

 if you want to revert for some reason, you can follow these steps to revert to the stock image and flash the mcus with the old software: https://github.com/billkenney/update_max3_plus3/blob/main/revert.md